The Lamb’s Victory: Spectacle or Repair?

 accretion of historical evils.

 Thus, the church is now in Status Confessionis:[1], a theological emergency moment that reorients history, when the Church must publicly confess the gospel against foundational error that threatens the heart of Christian faith.
-Between the triumph of Christ's supplication on the cross that universalizes incarnation, or the Caiaphasian performance of nationalist sacrificial logic that disincarnates.
+Between the triumph of Christ's supplication on the cross that universalizes incarnation, or the Caiaphasian performance of nationalist sacrificial logic that disincarnates the One for the incarnation of the state.
 Silence, neutrality, or institutional maintenance in the face of this dichotomy becomes betrayal.
-Hereby to answer the onlooking and questioning world by proclaiming our answers: does the cross absolve all sins, including failure to resist pragmatic accommodation with anti-christ?
-And related, does such absolution involve a transaction?
+Hereby to answer the onlooking and questioning world by proclaiming our answers: does the cross absolve all sins, including failure to resist pragmatic accommodation with antichrist?
+And most importantly, does such absolution involve a transaction?
 With what and by whom?
-Where is the victory, in the heart or through the mind?
+Where is the victory, in the heart or through the mind, or in some pre-theo-ontic situatedness in and by a substrate of violence behind the veil?

 Ethical Demand and Deontological Accounting: The Golden Imperative as Animating Principle of the Status Confessionis